 Here are some expert tips on managing parental stress:

 Choose activates to do with your child that make you happy.
 Maybe visiting a park or reading a book.

 Take time for yourself everyday whether it’s yoga, meditation, reading a book, playing sports or watching TV.
 Do your best to incorporate this time into your day.

 - Ask for backup when you need it.

 Don’t be afraid to reach out to your family or friends for help.
 Trying to be “super mom” or “super dad” is a recipe for stress.
 You will make better decisions, be a better listener and enjoy interacting more with your children if you allow others to help.

 This helps normalize any feelings of stress.
 Talking with other families whose kids are similar in age to yours helps you to see that everyone has similar stressors and you’re not alone.

 Avoid over-scheduling yourself every day and on the weekends.
 This includes extracurricular activities your kids might be in or even stretching yourself too thin by volunteering your time to other people or places.
 It is OK to say no!

 The best reason of all to manage your stress is a simple one: it allows you to feel the joy of parenting.
-In addition, your children watch you and if you have good stress management skills it is more likely they will follow your lead!
+In addition, your children watch you and if you become good at managing parental stress, they are more likely to follow your lead!

 Learn Through Play Daily Activities: December